 Open container laws act as a way for the state to maintain the quality of life for their residents, prevent public drunken and disorderly behaviors, and try to reduce the number of vehicular accidents caused by drunk drivers and passengers.
 Several South Carolina statutes outline the state’s open container laws.
 For example, it is illegal to possess an open container of beer or wine in any motor vehicle driving upon public highways or highway right of ways, unless the container is located in the trunk or luggage compartment of the vehicle.
 However, it is legal for a person age 21 or older to transport a closed container of alcohol, or an open container that is carried in the trunk or luggage compartment of the vehicle.
 These laws apply to alcoholic beverages, regardless of the percentage of alcohol per volume the beverage contains.

 Because of miscommunications and complicated circumstances, it is common for people to face open container charges they are not guilty of committing.
-Having an experienced DUI lawyer on your side could prove useful in combatting these allegations, reducing consequences, or even getting the charges dropped completely.
+Having an experienced Columbia DUI lawyer on your side could prove useful in combating these allegations, reducing consequences, or even getting the charges dropped completely.
 At Truslow & Truslow, we have experience defending open container cases, and we are dedicated to building a strong legal plan on behalf of our clients.